- Preventing Students Abroad Sexual Assault

 - Find a place where you feel safe.

 - Find someone knowledgeable who can help you find the support and information you need, both right now and in the future.
 Examples of people you can trust include your study abroad advisor (should make sure you are accompanied during all your proceedings and that you have input on who accompanies you) or your home campuses 24 hour helpline.
 Before talking, ask whether your conversation with this person will be confidential.
+Confidentiality is the beginning of empowerment, for it assures the victim/survivor that s/he alone has the right to choose to disclose information about the sexual violence.
 A friend or relative may also be able to support you.

 - It is important for you to get your power and control back, reclaim it, but be gentle with yourself as you are very sensitive.
 Sexual assault is a traumatic event.
 You may not remember everything.
 Every sexual assault is unique because every human being is unique.
 This includes the emotional response to sexual assault.
 Everyone reacts differently.
 You might feel burdened by embarrassed, afraid, hurt, confused, angry, scared, sad, shocked, fear, shame, doubt, self-blame, numb, and/or degraded – these are all normal.
 Allow yourself to experience your feelings and emotions.
 Give them space to happen.
 Your responses are normal reactions to an abnormal experience.
 Your feelings change and develop even for years throughout your journey to healing.
 Feeling all alone is very common.
 A person who has been sexually assaulted may not grasp just how many other survivors there are out there, their ability to properly judge reality is off kilter.
 Survivors almost always eventually blame themselves and this is why it is so important to get help from professionals.
 Your self esteem and spirit need to be uplifted.
 Remember, no one deserves to be sexually assaulted and it is not your fault.
 You are not alone.
 The only person who is to blame is the perpetrator.
 Know that sexual assault survivors are strong and brave.
 Rebuilding feelings of safety, trust, control, and self-worth can take quite a long time, but that is okay.
 You can’t change what has happened, but you do get to make your own decisions about what is best for your recovery.